ST10467891/JamSession2/README.md

 ## Challenges
 - I came across challenges when dealing with the placement of code.
 Using the appropriate structure and syntax for the desired outcome.
-- Faced challenges when starting up the emulator on bluestacks.
-It led to a delay in my code running on multiple occassions.
--

 -------------------

 ## Screenshot